Pharmacists are becoming more and more valuable.

 The average pharmacist salary is around $124,000 per year which is a very nice salary.
 But how does that compare to the average college graduate without an advanced degree?

-Let’s just assume that $58,000 in extra income sustains throughout the entire 30-year career of a PharmD.
-That works out to an extra $1,740,000 in lifetime earnings for a PharmD compared to someone with a bachelor’s degree.
+Let’s also assume that $58,000 in extra income sustains throughout the entire 30-year career of a PharmD.
+That works out to an extra $1,740,000 in lifetime earnings for a PharmD degree compared to someone with a bachelor’s degree.
 That is a huge number!

 Taking out $212,000 in loans to make an extra $1,740,000 tends to make financial sense on the surface, but remember that the extra earnings will be taxed.